Wall Street Stocks Bounce Higher, Europe Retreats - UrduPoint

 There were also gains for Hong Kong, Sydney and Taipei, although Shanghai slumped for a second session running.

-Wall Street ended lower Thursday on the first US trading day of 2025 despite having started the day higher.
+Wall Street ended lower Thursday on the first US trading day of 2025, but bounced back to close the week.

 "People who wanted to take profits last year decided to wait until January to take profits so that they delay paying taxes on it by one year," LBBW's Karl Haeling told AFP.

-Instead of enjoying a so-called Santa Claus rally of rising prices during the year-end holiday period, Wall Street limped into 2025 as investors banked their healthy 2024 gains and worried about what the future holds.
+"Investors are anticipating a business friendly administration from Trump and his staff," said Jack Ablin of Cresset Capital.

-"The post-Christmas malaise in US stocks continued as investors await the inauguration of president-elect Donald Trump who could prove a wildcard for markets this year," noted Russ Mould, investment director at AJ Bell, said of Thursday trading.
+Instead of enjoying a so-called Santa Claus rally of rising prices during the year-end holiday period, Wall Street limped into 2025 as investors banked their healthy 2024 gains and worried about the future.

 Nippon Steel has previously described the transaction as a lifeline to Pennsylvania's much-diminished steel industry.

-US Steel's share price slumped 6.7 percent in late morning trading.
+US Steel's shares slumped 6.5 percent.
 Nippon Steel shares had closed higher in Asian trading ahead of Biden's announcement.

 The Dollar dipped Friday against the euro, pound and yen.